razor-x/gist-async/README.md

 4. Customize `bower.json`.

 5. Replace any remaining instances of the placeholder package name.
-   You can replace the placeholder package name with your own using
+   You can replace the placeholder package name and GitHub username with your own using

 ````bash
 $ git ls-files -z | xargs -0 sed -i 's/coffeescript-package/your-package/g'